gsolamon/Solamon-Portfolio-Projects/Capstone Project Description PLEASE READ.md

   6. Parts-Only Backlog:

       - This page provides a similar BI value as the previous page.
 However, it only looks at parts-only orders (no instruments).
-This partitioning provides a visibility to small orders that may be overlooked in preference of higher revenue instrument orders, which causes customer complaints and downtime.
+This partitioning provides a visibility to small orders that may be overlooked in preference of higher revenue instrument orders, which prevents customer complaints and downtime.